gedbac/class4js/readme.md

 implements _open/close principle_.
 When class is created, class is closed for modifications.

+The library can be used with nodejs and in the web browsers.

 __The Open/Close principle__

     A module should be open for extension but closed for modifications.